(The following is a post by Taru Spiegel, reference specialist, European Division.)

 However, Talleyrand resigned in 1807 having grown impatient with Napoleon’s expansionist policies which he thought went too far.
 He nonetheless attended the Emperor’s talks at Erfurt, Prussia (Germany), in 1808, an event famous for the patriotic Queen Louise of Prussia pleading the cause of her defeated country.
 At this meeting, Talleyrand was able to make the acquaintance of Tsar Alexander I, with whom he proceeded to intrigue against Napoleon.
 After the latter’s ignominious retreat from Russia in 1813, and subsequent loss of power, Talleyrand (while Alexander I stayed with him in Paris) convinced the Tsar of the necessity of restoring the royal Bourbon family’s Louis XVIII to power.
 As a reward, Talleyrand was again appointed foreign minister—this time by King Louis XVIII.

 Talleyrand was one of the major negotiators at the high-level diplomatic assembly of the Congress of Vienna (1814-15), which provided a long-term, post-Napoleonic peace plan for Europe.
 Not only did the participants affect the course of European history, but the Congress is also known for the fascinating political and amorous intrigues that took place.
 Indeed, Talleyrand entered into an arrangement with his nephew’s wife, Dorothée, Countess Edmond de Périgord, Duchess de Dino, who acted as his hostess.
 The Duchess de Dino’s sister was a good friend to Prince Klemens von Metternich (1773-1859), thus providing an informal conduit between the negotiators Talleyrand and Metternich, who was an Austrian diplomat, another crafty delegate interested in maintaining a balance of powers in Europe.
-It was at this time that Talleyrand divorced his wife.
+It was at this time that Talleyrand finally separated from his wife.

 After the Congress, Talleyrand fell out of favor and lived quietly for many years, writing his memoirs.
 However, when the opportunity arose, Talleyrand, then in his 70s, helped depose the Bourbons in favor of the Orléanist candidate, Louis-Philippe, who was crowned king in 1830.
 Talleyrand, accompanied by the Duchess de Dino, then successfully acted as France’s ambassador to Great Britain, retiring in 1834.
 Talleyrand died in 1838, reconciled to the church that he had left decades before.